 Your personal vehicle can be an expensive investment.
 If you still owe a lot for it or would have difficulty replacing it due to fire, insuring it properly is a very good idea.
 The type of coverage you should have depends on whether you want to protect your vehicle against collision-related fire or non-collision-related fire:

 There are several Trusted Choice agents located right here in Hawaii.
-Get more information and start comparing fire insurance quotes by contacting an agent near you.
+Get more information and start comparing fire insurance quotes by talking with an independent agent near you.